adempiere/adempiere-site/src/product/demo.md

 article: false
 ---

-You can know many adempiere demo of many implementors around of world
+You can know many adempiere demo of many implementors around of world.

 ::: tip User and Password for taste it